mdembree218/forgematica-printer-1.16.5/README.md

 Litematica Printer derivative unofficial (Neo)Forge port to 1.16.5.
 [Original Forge Port for Later Versions](https://github.com/ThinkingStudios/ForgematicaPrinter)

 This extension adds printing functionality for Forgematica.
 Printer allows players to build big structures more quickly by automatically placing the correct blocks around you.
+This port required adaptation of rendering code, mixins, and Forge 1.16.5 APIs.
+It is not a direct repost of the original mod but a divergent version made specifically compatible with Forge 1.16.5.

 ![Printer Demo](https://raw.githubusercontent.com/mdembree218/forgematica-printer-1.16.5/refs/heads/master/printer_demo.gif)